Unlocking the Power of Last-Mile Analytics for Optimal Delivery Performance

 Additionally, analytics also provide insights into customer preferences for delivery based on factors like demographics, location, etc. This enables more personalized delivery options.

-2. Increased delivery efficiency
+2. Increasing delivery efficiency

 Optimizing delivery routes and schedules through last-mile analytics leads to increased delivery efficiency